m-goos/jenkins-configuration-as-code-blog/blog2/blog2-jenkins-job-setup-automation.md

 And find Jenkins waiting for you with a pre-configured pipeline!

-> If you run this pipeline, your Jenkins server will be populated with a bunch of different pipeline jobs, straight from github!
+> If you run this seed pipeline, your Jenkins server will be populated with pipeline jobs you defined as code, straight from github!

 ![jenkins-seeded](images/jenkins-seeded.png)